MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-one-click.md

 # What is one-click ingestion?

-One-click ingestion enables you to quickly ingest data and automatically suggest tables and mapping structures, based on a data source in Azure Data Explorer.
+One-click ingestion enables you to quickly ingest data and automatically create tables and mapping structures, based on a data source in Azure Data Explorer.

 Using the Azure Data Explorer Web UI, you can ingest data from storage (blob file), a local file, or a container (up to 10,000 blobs).
 You can also define an event grid on a container for continuous ingestion.
-The data can be ingested into an existing or new table in JSON, CSV, and [other formats](#file-formats).
-One click ingestion can suggest a structure for a new table and table mapping, based on the data source, and provide an intuitive platform to adjust table mapping and the table structure of an existing or new table.
-One click ingestion will ingest the data into the table within only a few minutes.
+The data can be ingested into a new or existing table, in JSON, CSV, and [other formats](#file-formats).
+One-click ingestion suggests a structure for a new table and table mapping based on your data source.
+The platform helps you intuitively adjust this table mapping and the table structure of a new or existing table.
+One-click ingestion ingests data into the table in only a few minutes.

 One-click ingestion is particularly useful when ingesting data for the first time, or when your data's schema is unfamiliar to you.